awslabs/aws-saas-boost/CHARTER.md

 These tenets guide AWS SaaS Boost development.
 They let you know what we value and what we're working toward.

-### AWS SaaS Boost is secure since all customers want to use solution's they can trust
+### AWS SaaS Boost is secure since all customers want to use solutions they can trust

 We provide software that enables multi-tenant workloads to be trusted as a service, ensuring isolation and security at all levels.
 We continuously invest in security posture as best practices evolve.